 The vinegar loft houses two big barrels (“mother barrels).
 A variable number of barrels, different in size too, composes the sets.
 The barrels are made of differente woods (mulberry, durmast, chestnut, ash, locust, and cherry).

-The vinegar loft can be visit the on the second Saturday of the month 10.00 am - 1.00 pm, but August; during the week groups can book a guided tour.
+The vinegar loft can be visit every second Saturday of the month 10.00 am - 1.00 pm – for additional days reservation is required (only for groups) at 059 649255.